vivekjuneja/project-neev/docker_container_pipeline.md

 4. Docker Private Registry
 5. VAMP Cluster (for Canary Release as of now)

-Overall steps to use the system for a Project :-
+*Overall steps to use the system for a Project* :-

 1. Dockerize the current Project (example :- Monolithic : Single application has all the dependencies, can use external data sources, caching etc.)
 2. Create a Deployment JSON for the Current Project - will be used to deploy on Mesos
 3. Use the Jenkins Project template to arrive at a customized Project build and deployment template

-#Preparing Jenkins Infrastructure :-
+*Preparing Jenkins Infrastructure* :-

-# Jenkins is run as a Docker Container.
+Jenkins is run as a Docker Container.
 Its a Standalone system for now.

 docker run -d -v <LOCATION_OF_THE_DOCKER_SOCKET>:/var/run/docker.sock -v <LOCATION_OF_DOCKER_BINARY>:/usr/bin/docker -v <LOCATION_OF_THE_JENKINS_DATA_DIRECTORY>:/var/jenkins_home -v <LOCATION_OF_THE_SSH_KEY_DIRECTORY_CONFIGURED_FOR_GIT>:/var/jenkins/.ssh <JENKINS_DOCKER_IMAGE>

 Eg:-

-docker run -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/usr/bin/docker -v /Users/admin/Projects/jenkins_data_2:/var/jenkins_home -v /Users/admin/.ssh/:/var/jenkins_home/.ssh/ 10.52.179.232:5000/jenkins
+docker run -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/usr/bin/docker -v /var/local/jenkins_data:/var/jenkins_home -v /Users/testuser/.ssh/:/var/jenkins_home/.ssh/ localhost:5000/jenkins

 In the above command, we allow Jenkins (running in Docker itself) to use Docker to perform Build and Push to Registry.
 We also provide Jenkins the access to the SSH Keys that will be used to connect to Github